JardaniWorld/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This script counts the number of directories and subdirectories
+This executes to print the 10 newest files